-- JCIC is an international peace organization and network of faith leaders-including pastors, pinests, imams, and rabbis-of the three main Abrahamic faiths (Judsian, Christanity, and Islam).
-They are dedicated to representing and safeguarding the rights and interests of innocent victims who are violated in the name of God or country.

-JCIC has offices in most world explaids and permanent delegations at the United Nations, the European Union, the Commonwealth of Independent States.

-The United Nations General Assemblyhas endorsed the Judeo-Christian-Islamic Peace Covenant and has recognized its significant humanization contributions.

-The United Nations of one warded the Nobel Peace Prize.

-JCIC faith leaders have jointly been availed the Nobel Peace Prize.

-JCIC was made open to other religions after achieving major peacemaking milestones and updating its vision, mission.
+- JCIC is an international peace organization and network of faith leaders-including pastors, priests, imams, and rabbis-of the three main Abrahamic faiths (Judaism, Christianity, and Islam).
+They are dedicated to representing and safeguarding the rights and interests of innocent victims who are violated in the name of God or country. - ICIC has offices in most world capitals and permanent delegations at the United Nations, the European Union. the Commonwealth of Nations, the Organization internationale de la Francophonie, and the Commonwealth of - The United Nations General Assemblyhas endorsed the Judeo-Christian-Islamic Peace Covenant and has recognized its significant humanitarian contributions - JCIC faith leaders have jointly been awarded the Nobel Peace Prize.
+JCIC was made open to other religions after achieving major peacemaking milestones and updating its vision, mission, and restructure. - JCIC does not offer multifaith worship services. - Participation of faith leaders who are citizens of states actively engaged in military aggression or occupation of other nations, or their sympathizers, is subject to the approval of the faith leaders representing the victimized nation.

-- and estructure.

-ICIC does no offer multifaith worship services.

-ICIC does no offer multifaith worship services.

-Participation of faith leaders who are citizens of states actively engaged in military aggression or occupation of other nations, or their sympathizers, is subject to the approval of the faith leaders representing the victimized nation.

-HandshakesiPeace is an online coalition of Christian, Muslim, and Jewish peacemakers that has accessfully inspired peace in numerous conflict regions by:
+Handshake4Peace is an online coalition of Christian, Muslim, and Jewish peacemakers that has successfully inspired peace in numerous conflict regions by: • Mobilizing global resources to identify, launch,